Organic infant formula & feeding support

 When your baby is ready to eat, grab an individual portion of the cubes you want to use and thaw!

-Ice cube trays are not only convenient, they are also incredibly helpful in portioning out homemade baby food.
+Ice cube trays are not only convenient, but they are also incredibly helpful in portioning out homemade baby food.
 The cubes are roughly one ounce each, so you can easily measure the amount of food your baby is eating and thaw small portions at a time to reduce waste.

 Do not freeze food in glass containers